 Brazil has also banned advertisements that promote formula feeding, and businesses that are rude to women trying to feed their children face fines.

-All this work has made Brazil a leader in welcoming, inclusive views of breastfeeding.
-There are only 292 human milk banks in the world – where women can donate their unused breast milk to help hungry orphans, the poor or other mums who can’t produce milk – and Brazil runs and operates 220 of them.
+All this work has made Brazil a leader in welcoming and inclusive views on breastfeeding.
+In 2018, there were only 292 human milk banks in the world – where women can donate their unused breastmilk to help hungry orphans, the poor, or other mums who can’t produce milk – and Brazil ran and operated 220 of them.
+Thankfully, that number has risen across the world – we now have 750!

 In Italian hospitals, dummies, formula and glucose are encouraged right from the get-go.
 According to La Leche League International, a nonprofit advocacy group that aims to raise awareness and acceptance of breastfeeding, the introduction of bottles in the 1970s changed the Italian parenting culture dramatically.
 Although breastfeeding isn’t shunned in Italy (the Catholic church even promotes it), only 19 percent of women continue to breastfeed past four to six months, despite 85 percent being breastfeed at birth.